Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 3:38 AM EDT|Updated: 2 hours ago

-Friday's contest features the Notre Dame Fighting Irish (25-5) and the Southern Utah Thunderbirds (23-9) squaring off at Purcell Pavilion in what should be a lopsided matchup, with a projected 78-56 win for heavily favored Notre Dame according to our computer prediction.
-Game time is at 3:30 PM ET on March 17.
+Friday's game that pits the Notre Dame Fighting Irish (25-5) against the Southern Utah Thunderbirds (23-9) at Purcell Pavilion is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-56 in favor of Notre Dame, who is heavy favorites by our model.
+Tipoff is at 3:30 PM ET on March 17.

-The Fighting Irish head into this game following a 64-38 loss to Louisville on Saturday.
+The Fighting Irish dropped their most recent game 64-38 against Louisville on Saturday.

 Notre Dame vs. Southern Utah Game Info